-I am one week away from my 1st blogging convention and I am so excited.
+I am one week away from another blogging convention.
+This is the first time I'll be attending the ThinkTank in Chicago and I am so excited.
 This is a huge adventure for me.
-I’m heading off this trip without my usual travel companions and heading off to meet my long time best friend, Brandon.
-So in prepping for this trip I am getting my gear ready well ahead of time.
+I’m heading off this trip without my usual travel companions.
+So in prepping for this trip, I am getting my gear ready well ahead of time.

 I’ve checked the weather a few times to be sure I have a good idea of what to pack.